greenelab/BioBombe/2.sequential-compression/README.md

 ## Evaluation Metrics

-We will evaluate the solutions across the ensemble population over all z dimensions.
+We will evaluate the solutions across the ensemble population over all _k_ dimensions.
 For each of the populations, we will also track performance of training and testing sets independently.

 1. Reconstruction Cost - Measures the binary cross entropy of input data to reconstruction